-Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Securities Exchange Act") requires our directors and officers and persons who own more than 10% of a registered class of our equity securities to file initial reports of ownership and reports of changes in ownership with the SEC.
+Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Securities Exchange Act"), requires our directors and officers and persons who own more than 10% of a registered class of our equity securities to file initial reports of ownership and reports of changes in ownership with the SEC.
 These persons are required by SEC regulation to furnish us with copies of all Section 16(a) forms they file.

-One timely-filed report for Mr. Young required an amendment to increase the holdings reported, constituting a late report for purposes of SEC rules.
-Other than that one report, based solely on a review of the copies of the forms furnished to us, we believe that during 2017 all Section 16(a) filing requirements applicable to our reporting persons were complied with and all reports were timely filed.
+Based solely on a review of the copies of the forms furnished to us, we believe that during 2018 all Section 16(a) filing requirements applicable to our reporting persons were complied with and all reports were timely filed.